Kevin-free/online-resume/content/project/Looking for the Best Musicmate/index.md

 ---
 title: Looking for the Best Musicmate
 summary: Personally designed and developed a music social WeChat mini-program, aiming to find the best friends through music.
-The front end is developed using native WeChat applets, and the background is developed using Java based on Spring.
-It mainly includes modules such as music service, music interaction and exclusive recommendation.
-The service is offline, and the code is open source on [GitHub](https://github.com/Kevin-free/yinyuan_server).

 tags:
   - Mobile